 Blockchain brings trust back to charitable giving

-A team from IBM CIO Brazil created a blockchain-based mobile app that provides transparency for donors who are trying to help natural disasters victims.
+IBM CIO Brazil team creates a mobile app that provides transparency for donors

 Charitable giving is in a shaky state, a recent survey found.

 Almost 20 percent of people don’t donate because they lack trust in the institution, and another 5 percent don’t give simply because they aren’t sure how to donate, according to a 2017 study by the Charities Aid Foundation.